 What's Bad About Sparkling Ice?

 Some of what you see online claiming Sparkling Ice is bad is due their previous formulation that used food dyes and other toxic ingredients.
-Many, like Frank Lipman, take issue with their sweetener.
+Many, notoriously Frank Lipman, take issue with their sweetener.

 Sparkling Ice is sweetened with sucralose, whereas Diet Coke, several Coke drinks, and many sugar-free products are sweetened with aspartame.